GeronimoTheMouse/SortingAlgoGraph/README.md

 ![SortingAlgoGraphImage](https://i.imgur.com/GwqD0kU.png)

 ## Information
 This is a simple project written exclusively in Java utilizing the [JFreeChart](http://www.jfree.org/jfreechart/) library to show how famous sorting algorithms are performing when the amount of items is gradually increasing.
 The algorithms being tested are Bubble Sort, Insertion Sort, Selection Sort, Heap Sort and Quick Sort.
+All the results are being updated in real-time.

 ## Executable
 If you want to jump straight into running the program, the .jar executable is available under the `Releases` section.
 You can run it like this: `java -jar SortingAlgoGraph.jar`